 Click on Show, and make sure to enter the users or groups you want to have permissions to offer Remote Assistance, one per line.

 Go to Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options

 Make sure to enable the following GPO setting – User Account Control: Allow UIAccess applications to prompt for elevation without using the secure desktop – to allow the application to open and take over the user’s session.

 You can either configure the setting on domain level or via the local group policy.

 The following steps are optional as you could run Remote Assistance as well directly from your Windows 10 physical desktop and/or laptop.
 You only have to make sure the network of the session hosts can be reached.

-Go to the Windows Virtual Desktop service in the Azure Portal
+Go to the Azure Virtual Desktop service in the Azure Portal

 Select your Remote App – application group